 And Steve?
 Well, that's another deep and unsolved mystery, and his business, not mine.
 They say I do the talking and he does the thinking.

 All studio production to date has been done by Steve Allan as Yorlum ( www.yorlum.com) in collaboration with me.
 He works his magic from a small, cliff-side, stone cottage about an hours’ drive from here, and is as creative, although perhaps not quite as bonkers, as me.
 He can also play the guitar (and many other things) which contrasts greatly with the few meagre chords that I can muster, and he sings in tune, which I have never claimed to.
 But I write the songs.
 The lyrics are getting more complex, and darker as time goes on.
 You can hear some on the 'music' tab n this site, or by searching soundcloud 'Millbrig'.
 Some of my best lyrics (When the line went down', 'Dark shores' and 'Insanity') are produced and available on Steve's site.
 It's complicated.

 We perform as Millbrig much of the time, but prefer a quieter, appreciative audience and good acoustics to a noisy pub.
 We have also played live sessions on local community radio, although have been unlucky with the sound quality and it's transmission, and we have played at folk festivals in the NE of Scotland for the last two years.
 Recently we were played on digital radio in London.
 But enough talking, and on with the show.

 We hope you enjoy your visit to Millbrig.

 Penny and Steve

-All content on this site owned and copyright 2017 to Millbrig Music Ltd.
+All content on this site owned and copyrighted by Millbrig Music Ltd.